area9innovation/fast/mini/readme.md

 Introduce HTML union similar to Material, just with direct HTML constructs.

-We have inca/editor/dialects/dom_i.flow and friends, including lowering to HTML.
+This exists in formats/dom/ now, including lowering to HTML.

 Take these, and make a renderHtml with binding to FRP.
 With this, we can also convert to/from a sequence of lvalues.